Customize Claude Code with CLAUDE.md for Enhanced Context (2026 Guide)

 What is a CLAUDE.md file?

-A configuration-style Markdown file that gives Claude persistent, project-specific context—structure, standards, commands and workflow rules.
+A configuration-style Markdown file that gives Claude a lasting, project-specific context—structure, standards, commands, and workflow rules.

 Where should I put it?

-Start with the repo root.
+Begin with the repo root.
 In monorepos, add service-level files.
-Optionally keep a global file at ~/.claude/CLAUDE.md for personal or organisation-wide defaults.
+Optionally maintain a global file at ~/.claude/CLAUDE.md for personal or organization-wide standards.

 How do I get started quickly?

-Open Claude Code and run /init to auto-generate a draft.
-Trim generic text, add your real standards and link to Notion runbooks, Miro diagrams and Asana boards.
+Open Claude Code and run /init to automatically generate a draft.
+Trim general text, add your actual standards, and link to Notion guides, Miro diagrams, and Asana boards.

-Point CLAUDE.md at Glean so Claude can retrieve the right pages and code intelligently, then cite or summarise them in context.
+Point CLAUDE.md at Glean so Claude can fetch the right documents and code effectively, then reference or summarize them in context.

 Miro Solutions Partner